ilyasotkov/learning-kubernetes/README.md

 ## ✊ Goals

-- Learn to setting up and administering Kubernetes clusters of any scale
+- Learn to set up and administer Kubernetes clusters of any scale
 - Estabilish a smooth *declarative* workflow for deploying containerized services to Kubernetes clusters
 - Get familiar with the *Kubernetes Docs* at [https://kubernetes.io/docs](https://kubernetes.io/docs)
 - Read real-world [case studies](https://github.com/ramitsurana/awesome-kubernetes#case-studies)